raspberrypi-guide/raspberrypi-guide.github.io/docs/getting-started/install-operating-system.md

 comments: true
 ---

-# Installing the operating system
+# Install the operating system
 {: .no_toc }

 The Raspberry Pi does not come as a pre-installed computer, but luckily installing an operating system for your Raspberry Pi has become easier then ever before.